brihiramine/Technical-Writing-Sample/writing-samples/boolean-search-indeed.md

 First, why use Boolean commands?
 Boolean Search Commands provide the following key skills.
    - Narrow or broaden a search
-   - Filter a search to include phrases and key words
+   - Filter a search to include phrases and keywords
    - Combine multiple searches so one doesn't have to hunt for results independently

 Introducing the three most basic commands, known as operators: